Azure-Samples/cosmos-db-table-dotnet-quickstart/README.md

 - [**Azure Container Apps**](https://learn.microsoft.com/azure/container-apps/)
     - This service hosts the ASP.NET Blazor web application.
 - [**Azure Cosmos DB for Table**](https://learn.microsoft.com/azure/cosmos-db/)
-    - This service stores the table data.
+    - This service stores the Table data.

 Here's a high level architecture diagram that illustrates these components.
 Notice that these are all contained within a single **resource group**, that will be created for you when you create the resources.